Disappearance of Phoenix Coldon: Disappearance

 Coldon disappeared on December 18, 2011, after leaving her family home in a black 1998 Chevy Blazer at about 3 PM local time.
 Her father told reporters that she was supposedly headed to a convenience store around the street or possibly a friend's house.
-Hours after she disappeared, her vehicle was discovered at 5:27 PM and impounded at 6:23 PM, abandoned (initially reported to still be running, which was later proven inaccurate), 25 minutes from her home, on St. Clair Avenue in East St. Louis.
-The vehicle was entered into the police database as abandoned; the vehicle was not initially discovered as abandoned when investigated by Missouri police as it was impounded in Illinois.
+Her vehicle was discovered at a few hours later at 5:27 PM, abandoned (initially reported to still be running, which was later proven inaccurate), 25 minutes from her home and across the Missouri-Illinois state border on St. Clair Avenue in East St. Louis, Illinois.
+The vehicle was impounded at 6:23 PM and entered into the police database as abandoned; however, because the vehicle was impounded in Illinois, it was not identified when investigated by Missouri police.
 The family was reportedly not notified of the car being discovered until a family friend searching independently discovered it in a tow lot.
 Upon an independent search by her family afterwards, the vehicle was discovered to still contain her glasses, purse, shoes, ID and a cell phone bill that had been sent to collections.

 After her disappearance, all activity on her bank accounts, cell phone and social media accounts ceased.
 DNA evidence gathered from her SUV indicated that no one had been in the vehicle other than Coldon and her parents.